pydantic/pydantic/docs/concepts/validators.md

 [](){#field-after-validator}

-- __*After* validators__: they run after Pydantic's internal validation.
+- __*After* validators__: run after Pydantic's internal validation.
 They are generally more type safe and thus easier to implement.

     === "Annotated pattern"